Typhoon Cobra: Damage to Task Force 38

 Spence, Hull, and Monaghan either capsized or were sunk after water flooded down their smokestacks and disabled their engines.
 Without power, they were unable to control their heading and were at the mercy of the wind and seas.
 Hickox and Maddox pumped seawater into their empty fuel tanks, adding enough stability to ride out the storm with relatively minor damage.

 Many other ships of TF 38 suffered various degrees of damage, especially to radar and radio equipment, which crippled communications within the fleet.
 Several carriers suffered fires in their hangars, and 146 aircraft were wrecked or blown overboard.
 Nine ships—including one light cruiser, three light carriers, and two escort carriers—suffered enough damage to be sent for repairs.

 The carrier was nearly taken down in flames by its own airplanes as they crashed into bulkheads and exploded during violent rolls.
 One of those fighting the fires aboard Monterey was Lieutenant Gerald Ford, later President of the United States.
 Ford later recalled nearly going overboard when the ship tilted 20°.
-Greater rolling caused aircraft in the hanger deck to careen into each other, igniting a fire.
+Greater rolling caused aircraft in the hangar deck to careen into each other, igniting a fire.
 Ford, serving as general quarters officer of the deck, was ordered to go below to assess the raging fire.
 He did so safely and reported his findings back to the ship's commanding officer, Captain Stuart Ingersoll.
 The ship's crew was able to contain the fire, and the ship got underway again.